 Esker Path (1.2 miles, moderate; footpath of varied terrain): This rocky, wooded path starts 200 yards in from the South Gate on the right.
 It begins on an old woods road, crossing a wet area over a bogwalk.
 It then follows a small glacial esker (a raised glacial gravel deposit) for 0.3 mile with glimpses of Great Pond Mountain, passing over several small seasonal streams.
 As the path moves upland it crosses a wooded vale to several large boulders, and moves through a stand of hemlocks to a wide view looking west.
 It then works its way across the southern toe of Oak Hill, coming out on Hillside Trail.

-Flag Hill Road/Trail/Path (1.9 miles, easy to moderate; gravel multi-use trail to footpath): When the gate is open, cars can travel the first 0.7 miles on steep Flag Hill Road to the cedar barricade.
-From there you must walk, and the road becomes a multi-use trail for 0.4 miles.
+Flag Hill Road/Trail/Path (1.9 miles, easy to moderate; gravel multi-use trail to footpath): From the gate, the first 0.7 miles on Flag Hill Road lead steeply up to a cedar barricade.
+From there the road becomes a multi-use trail for 0.4 miles.
 This grassy, gravel trail traverses a few gullies and the open corridor affords a nice view of the 1.5-mile-long ridge of Oak Hill.
 Flag Hill Trail transitions into a rocky, steeper footpath leading 0.8 miles to the summit and a beautiful overlook of Branch Lake.
 On the way, this path offers glimpses of Rocky Pond, with panoramic views of coastal mountains from Acadia to the Camden Hills.
 Blazes and cairns lead to the summit of Flag Hill, crossing bare ledge with alpine vegetation, including blueberries.

 Flying Moose Trail (0.8 miles. strenuous; gravel multi-use trail): This grassy trail takes you up a steep incline with a few level places and transitions to a footpath near the top, with a chance to pick blueberries.
 Though it can be a hard climb, the trail brings you to a beautiful western lookout over Hothole Valley to Great Pond Mountain.